High-harmonic generation driven by temporal-mode quantum states of light: Theoretical framework

 Before the action of the light pulse, the electromagnetic field and atomic states are not entangled.
 Consequently, the initial density matrix $\rho(0)$ can be represented as the tensor product of the density matrices for the atom and the electromagnetic field: $\rho(0) = \rho_\mathrm{A}(0) \otimes \rho_\mathrm{F}(0)$, where $\rho_\mathrm{A}(0)$ is the atomic density matrix and $\rho_\mathrm{F}(0)$ is the field density matrix.
 The atom is assumed to be initially in its ground state, $\rho_\mathrm{A}(0) = \ketbra{g}{g}$.

 To describe the initial state $\rho_\mathrm{F}(0)$ of the field, we first review some key concepts regarding quasi-probability distributions.
-The density matrix for a light mode $\nu$ can be written in terms of the positive $P$ representation and the projection operator $\Lambda(\alpha, \beta^*)$~\cite{drummond1980}:
+In general, the density matrix for an arbitrary set of light modes $\vec{\nu}=(\nu_1, \ldots, \nu_k)$ of dimension $k$ can be written in terms of the multidimensional positive $P$ representation and projection operator $\Lambda(\vec{\alpha},\vec{\beta}^*)$~\cite{drummond1980}: